Hasselblad Tessar CB 4.8/160 lens review

 Sharpness

 One, however, would inevitably ask how the lens compares against the neighboring CFi/CFE lenses.
-Whereas the CB 4.8/160 is a good performer in terms of sharpness the CFE 4/180 is noticeably sharper at 10X and higher magnifications (the latter is also visibly more contrasty).
+Whereas the CB 4.8/160 is a good performer in terms of sharpness, the CFE 4/180 is noticeably sharper at 10X and higher magnifications (the latter is also visibly more contrasty).
 Whether this is important will obviously depend on how often you make large prints.

 Distortion

 It took a perfectly straight line running very closely to and along the full length of an image and a ruler on a light table to uncover a slight pincushion distortion.
 It is so minor that I feel entirely confident using the lens for architectural applications.
-In other words, it would take an exceptionally demanding and knowledgeable eye as well as very specific subjects to be concerned with the distortion that the lens exhibits.
+In other words, it would take an exceptionally demanding and knowledgeable eye and very specific subjects to be concerned with the distortion that the lens exhibits.

 Flare and ghosting

 Flare is very well controlled and the images that the lens delivers are very contrasty even with bright sources of light in the frame.
 Colours are very saturated.
-This, of course, is not a major surprise considering the fact that the lens has only four glass elements and boasts the modern Carl Zeiss T* multicoating and improved internal baffling.
+This, of course, is not a major surprise, considering the fact that the lens has only four glass elements and boasts the modern Carl Zeiss T* multicoating and improved internal baffling.
 Ghosts?
 I am yet to see them (pun unintended but noted).

 Bokeh